 Well, it means that as parents, we need to be the ones helping prepare our kids.
 But, don’t let that prospect worry you because I have some simple tips that will guarantee your kids learn to type properly.

-How to Make Sure Your Kids Learn to Type Properly
+Help Your Kids Learn to Type Properly

-Purchase an Actual Typing Program
+Purchase an ACTUAL Typing Program

 You may be thinking, “Why do my kids need to use a typing program?
 They text all the time and use their digital devices to communicate.”